Hawksbill Sea Turtle – A Marvelous Creature of the Sea

 One of the biggest threats is the loss of their nesting habitats.

 Protecting hawksbill sea turtles, preserving their habitats, reducing pollution, and enforcing laws against the illegal trade in their shells are important.
-Many conservation organizations are working to protect hawksbill sea turtles and other endangered species through research, education, and advocacy.
+Many conservation organisations are working to protect hawksbill sea turtles and other endangered species through research, education, and advocacy.

 Habitat and Range